Qilun-Luo/TRPCA-t-Gamma/README.md

 - `test_Image_Recovery` is the script for image recovery on BSD;
 - `test_BM_Qualitative` is the script for background modeling on four surveillance videos;
 - `test_BM_Quantitative` is the script for background segmentation on parts of CDNet dataset2014

+## Partial Results
+Here are some results with the proposed method only.